luoxia001/Kinect-VR-Project-WPF-MVVM/README.md

 A VR project which support geature and voice control using Kinect SDK, C#, WPF, and MVVM pattern

 Notice:
-*All video resources have been removed because of the size of videos.
+*All video resources have been removed because of the size of videos is too large.
 *Using gesture and voice control need to connect to Microsoft Kinect device, however the application also can support keyboard and mouse when Kinect Device is disconnected.